Turn fresh pumpkins into homemade purée with this simple method. It’s easy, flavorful, and perfect for fall baking.

 From classic pumpkin pies to not-so-classic pumpkin pie, and pumpkin bread or bars, the possibilities are endless for homemade pumpkin puree.
 Use homemade puree as you would for any recipe that calls for canned pumpkin.

-Pumpkin puree can be stored in the refrigerator for about a week or frozen for a few months, ensuring you have a taste of fall all year round.
+Pumpkin puree can be stored in the refrigerator for about a week or frozen for up to a year, so you can enjoy a taste of fall all year round.
 Storing it in a mason jar results in a similar amount as a can of pumpkin, which I find useful!
+Or use plastic bags or reusable silicone molds to store individual portions.

 More Cooking Tutorials